Walsh's anger and frustration over a "bumbling" police investigation of

 unimaginable, that someone could brutalize and murder MY child - the

 one that is so lovely and loving, the one that is too special to die.
-It
+It scares

 us into protecting our children, it scares us into educating them so that

 their risk level drops.
-What Mr Walsh has done in writing this book, is
+What Mr Walsh has done in writing this book, is to

 expose his pain, anger and anguish so that Adam's death was not without